-The Crystal Palace was the popular name for the vast building which was constructed in Hyde Park for the Great Exhibition in 1851.
-After the exhibition closed it was rebuilt in south London and the surrounding area eventually acquired the name.
+The Crystal Palace was the popular name for the vast building constructed in Hyde Park for the Great Exhibition in 1851.
+After the exhibition closed it was rebuilt on Penge Common and the surrounding area eventually acquired the name.
 The building was completely destroyed by fire in 1936 and only traces of the gardens and terraces survive.
-The small Crystal Palace Museum tells its history: open weekends and Bank Holidays only from 11am, last entry 3pm winter, 3.30pm summer; free admission.
+At the start of the walk you could learn about its history in the small Crystal Palace Museum (open Sundays only from 11am to 4pm summer, 3pm winter); free admission.

-The central section of the walk is through the leafy suburb of Dulwich and passes Dulwich Picture Gallery with its important collection of European old master paintings: open daily (except Mondays) from 10am (11am weekends), last entry 4.30pm; admission (2015) is £6.
+The central section of the walk is through the leafy suburb of Dulwich and passes the Dulwich Picture Gallery with its important collection of European old master paintings (open Tue–Sun from 10am to 5pm); admission (2019) is £9.
 Alongside is Old College, the original site of Dulwich College which later became one of England's largest independent schools in the New College buildings.

-Close to Forest Hill is the Horniman Museum with its unusual collection of natural history, anthropology and musical instruments: open daily from 10.30am-5.30pm; free admission (apart from the aquarium).
+The route into Forest Hill passes the Horniman Museum with its unusual collection of natural history, anthropology and musical instruments (open daily from 10.30am to 5.30pm); free admission (apart from the Aquarium and Butterfly House).

 Note that all these parks and gardens close around dusk.

-There are refreshment places at both ends of the walk, including a good café at the Horniman Museum.
-Two appealing places on London Road as you approach Forest Hill station are a new delicatessen at #56, The Teapot, open to 5pm Mon–Sat, 4pm Sun; and a JD Wetherspoon's pub converted from an art deco cinema at #11-21, The Capitol.
+There is a good café at the Horniman Museum, plus several places on London Road as you approach Forest Hill station: a delicatessen at #56, The Teapot (open to 5pm Mon–Sat, 4pm Sun), a Costa Coffee at #7 (open to at least 6pm), and a large JD Wetherspoon's pub converted from an art deco cinema at #11-21, The Capitol.